basleenders/ghost-custom-docker/Readme.md

 # To do:
-- local containers to connect docker to Cloud SQL
+- Use local containers to connect docker to Cloud SQL